ChaoWang1016/word2phraseCMFD/README.md

 # word2phraseCMFD
-Code for the paper “Shrinking the Semantic Gap: Spatial Pooling of Local Moment Invariants for Copy-Move Forgery Detection” Code implemented by Chao Wang.
+Code for the paper “Shrinking the Semantic Gap: Spatial Pooling of Local Moment Invariants for Copy-Move Forgery Detection”.

+Code implemented by Chao Wang.
 All rights reserved.

 # Overview